Programming-Notes-all-languages/C-Notes/Pointers/Readme.md

   </li>
 </ul>

-## THe Address and Indirection Operators
+## The Address and Indirection Operators
 <ul>
   <li>
     <a>To find the address to which a pointer points to, the & operator can be used.
 If y is declared, &y is the address in memory to which y is stored</a>